Being Determined (?)

 Such sayings can be inspiring.

 Some people quit too soon.
-If you are determined to achieve your goals, you will most likely reap the rewards of your hard work.
+If you are determined to achieve your goals, you will most likely reap the rewards of your hard work and gain confidence.
 It also is an indication of your character.

 Be determined to do your best